About the degree programme

 If you are applying with a first degree or international qualifications, you must submit a copy of your transcript showing subjects and grades achieved to date.

-You should submit your transcript by 22 October 2025.
+You should submit your transcript to the Veterinary Admissions Team by 22 October 2026.

 English language tests